-When a car is bought on a finance agreement – such as Hire Purchase or Lease Purchase, the vehicle legally belongs to the finance company until the agreement has been settled and all outstanding repayments have been made.
+Legal ownership is a term used to accredit the legal rights of an asset, to either a business or an individual.
+When a car is purchased through a finance agreement, – such as a Hire Purchase or a Lease Purchase agreement, the vehicle legally belongs to the finance company until the agreement has been settled and all outstanding repayments have been made.

-The registered keeper of the vehicle should be the most regular driver of the vehicle.
-However, this does not always mean that they are the legal owner of the vehicle.
-In some cases, such as PCP or HP agreements – the vehicle may be registered in the name of the customer, however the finance company will legally own the vehicle.
+The registered keeper of a vehicle should be the most regular driver of the vehicle.
+Therefore, when you take out a finance agreement, you may find the V5 document is registered in your name.
+However, this does not mean that you are the legal owner of the vehicle.

-This can also often be seen with company cars, when an employee is the registered keeper, but the company have legal ownership of the vehicle.
+This is also often the case with company cars, when an employee is the registered keeper, but the company have legal ownership of the vehicle.

 Taking out a finance agreement on behalf of another individual is referred to as fronting.
 Fronting is an illegal practice that lenders will of course not support.